03/04/2025 Marketing

 FIFA's decision to pour $1 billion into the Club World Cup has far-reaching implications for the global football economy.
 European clubs stand to earn...

-Kaushik Mahapatra is widely recognized as one of the Best Corporate Trainers in the World.
-With years of experience, he stands tall among the top 10 C...
+Kaushik Mahapatra is globally recognized as one of the Best Leadership Trainers in the World.
+With over two decades of international experience, he ha...

 More Details